Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

 We find the precision of \systemnamec{} remains high across models. \cref{alg:approach} helps \systemname{} filter the low quality functions and if this eliminates \text{all} the candidate functions, the attribute is excluded from the output table.
 We find that when an attribute \textit{is} included in the output, it has high precision, consistent with \cref{tab:evaporate_openie} where the precision with \verb|text-davinci-003| is almost 20 points higher than the recall.
 The average precision scores corresponding to \systemnamec{} in \cref{tab:across_models} are 70.9 (\verb|gpt-4|), 67.6 (\verb|claude|), and 50.9 (\verb|jumbo|) using \systemnamec{} and in contrast are 61.9 ( \verb|gpt-4|), 55.1 (\verb|claude|), and 49.9 (\verb|jumbo|) using \systemnamea{}, emphasizing a precision-recall tradeoff between approaches.

-\paragraph{Understanding the errors.} Overall, \systemname{} relies on versatile reasoning capabilities (\textit{i.e.} to identify the schema and extract attribute values \textit{directly} from \textit{noisy} provided context, and the ability to synthesize code) and excitingly, the results validate that these capabilities co-exist within multiple model families.
+\textit{Understanding the errors.} Overall, \systemname{} relies on versatile reasoning capabilities (\textit{i.e.} to identify the schema and extract attribute values \textit{directly} from \textit{noisy} provided context, and the ability to synthesize code) and excitingly, the results validate that these capabilities co-exist within multiple model families.
 We investigate which of the required reasoning capabilities contributes to lower quality in comparison to \verb|text-davinci-003|.
 We find that the schema synthesis step plays a small role.
 Considering the top ranked schema attributes according to \systemname{}, we measure the average F1@$k$ between the predicted and gold sets of attributes, where $k$ is the number of gold attributes per setting.
 The average F1@$k$ for \verb|text-davinci-003| is 71.9, and the right-hand column of \cref{tab:across_models} shows the alternate models perform comparably.

-We find the two main sources of errors are (1) the inability to generate a function for particular attributes, and (2) occasionally, low quality \textit{direct} extractions (e.g., \verb|claude| may generate ``I'm not sure, please give me more information.'' in a ChatBot style, when prompted to extract an attribute value).
-The models we evaluate are optimized for language and personal assistant (ChatBot) applications \cite{kocon2023chatgpt}.
-Our proof of concept with \verb|gpt-4| suggests these objectives are not orthogonal to code synthesis and the quality gaps could close in future model versions.
+We find the two main sources of errors are (1) the inability to generate a function for particular attributes, and (2) occasionally, low quality \textit{direct} extractions in particular cases (e.g., \verb|claude| may respond ``I'm not sure, please give me more information.'' in a ChatBot style, when prompted to extract an attribute value).
+The models we evaluate are optimized for ChatBot applications \cite{kocon2023chatgpt}.